Robert Evans (journalist): Portland George Floyd protests

 Starting in late May 2020, Evans covered the George Floyd protests in Portland, Oregon.
 He began reporting in the first days of the protests by taking footage of protesters, counter-protesters, and police.
 His reporting on the protests was highlighted in the New York Times opinion section, which published an interview with Evans after the 50th day of protests about covering the events.

 In July, Evans joined a class-action lawsuit against the City of Portland for police use of force at the protests.
 The suit is non-monetary, seeking instead "declaratory and injunctive relief — asking the court to find the plaintiffs within their rights and to order police to stop brutalizing and unlawfully arresting protesters."
 Evans joined freelance journalist Bea Lake and housing services specialist Sadie Oliver-Grey as a plaintiff.
 The suit alleges that police officers were unlawfully violent, stopped journalists from reporting, and interfered with the right to free speech.
 The suit describes incidents that occurred to Evans including the "police allegedly threatening him with arrest if he did not leave the area, shooting him in the foot with a tear gas grenade and spraying him, and repeatedly shoving him".

 On Saturday, August 22, a right-wing protester wielding a baton broke Evans' hand while he was filming.
 In an interview with The Guardian, Evans said the right-wing counter-protesters "absolutely came prepared to fight", were "very aggressive from the jump", and were equipped with "knives, guns, paintball guns with frozen pellets, batons".

-In August, the song "No Cock Like Horse Cock" became a popular protest song in the Pacific Northwest.
-It was unclear exactly how it became popularized, but Pepper Coyote, the artist who produced the song, surmised that protesters became aware of his work through a cover song that appeared on Evans' Behind the Bastards.

 Podcasting career

 Evans is the host of the podcast Behind the Bastards and one of three co-hosts of the podcast Worst Year Ever.

 In 2019, Evans completed the podcast series The War on Everyone, a podcast about how white supremacy and fascism have developed and spread into the American consciousness in the modern age, as well as It Could Happen Here, a podcast about the possibility of a Second American Civil War.

 Evans published a new podcast series titled The Women's War in March and April 2020 about the primarily Kurdish autonomous region in Syria known as Rojava.

 Evans also published a Behind the Bastards podcast miniseries titled Behind the Police in June and July 2020, covering the history of policing in the United States to inform the present time of civil unrest.

-Behind the Police was cohosted by Jason Petty.
+Behind the Police was co-hosted by Jason "Propaganda" Petty.
 In November 2020 through early 2021, Evans published Uprising: A Guide From Portland, a podcast detailing first-hand accounts of the 2020 George Floyd protests in Portland, Oregon.